 Council of Electors

-Senators are popularly elected representatives from each of the individual colonies, with two Senators representing an individual settlement as a part of the settlement’s federal delegation, for a total of 120 members.
+Senators are popularly elected representatives from each of the individual colonies, with two Senators representing an individual settlement as a part of the settlement’s federal delegation, for a total of 120 members of the Senate.
 The Senate proposes and votes on legislation, with simply majority votes necessary for all legislation that is passed to a joint resolution committee before a joint session vote.
 The Senate retains sole responsibility for the approval of foreign treaties and trade agreements proposed by the chief executive.
-The Vice Censor of State is the constitutionally designated President of the Senate, with those powers devolved to the Principal of the Senate, the body’s senior-ranking member.
+The Vice Censor of State is the constitutionally designated President of the Senate, with those powers devolved to the Principal Senator, the body’s senior-ranking member.
 In addition to their own constituency’s vote, the President of the Senate may only cast a tiebreaking vote.

-Tribunes are popularly elected representatives from each of the individual colonies, with the total number of representatives allocated to each of the settlements in proportion to their respective population size, with a minimum of one representative per colony, with a grand total of 500 members.
+Tribunes are popularly elected representatives from each of the individual colonies, with the total number of representatives allocated to each of the settlements in proportion to the size of their respective population sizes, with a minimum of one representative per colony, for a grand total of 500 members of the Tribunate.
 The Tribunate proposes and votes on legislation, with simply majority votes necessary for all legislation that is passed to a joint resolution committee before a joint session vote.
 The Tribunate has sole responsibility for defense funding and declarations of conflict.
 The Censor of State is the constitutionally designated President of the Tribunate, with those powers devolved to the Speaker of the Tribunes, the majority party’s senior-ranking member.
 The Speaker of Tribunes exercises a power of veto over bills brought before the Tribunate, both in single and joint sessions.

 The executive magistracies of the Alban Commonwealth are those persons and offices responsible for the enforcement and execution of laws and resolutions on behalf of the General Assembly, as representatives of the Alban populace.
 The Executive Magistracies are divided into two major groupings, the Principal Officers of State and their offices, deputies, and successors, and the Executive Cabinet.